-- H.10 Almost unbroken tracts of unimproved chalk grassland, scrub and hanger woodland are present along the scarp slopes and these contribute to the outstanding ecological importance of the landscape type.
-Occasional areas of arable land, improved pasture grassland and semi-natural woodland occur on more shallow slopes along the scarps, extending into them from the intensively farmed footslopes and open downland which sandwich the major scarps. - H.11 In places the scarps are relatively well wooded with extensive and unbroken oak, ash and beech hanger woodland.
+- I.8 Almost unbroken tracts of unimproved chalk grassland, scrub and hanger woodland (BAP Priority Habitats) are present along the scarp slopes and these contribute to the outstanding ecological importance of the landscape type.
+Occasional areas of arable land or improved pasture grassland occur on shallower slopes along the scarps, extending from the intensively farmed footslopes and open downland which sandwich the major scarps. - I.9 In places the scarps are relatively well wooded with extensive and unbroken oak, ash and beech hanger woodland.
 Species-rich woody scrub is also characteristic of the scarp.
 Of particular note is juniper, a UK priority BAP species.
-Occasional dew ponds and abandoned chalk quarries also occur and are characteristic and ecologically notable habitats. - H.12 The scarps are highly valued for nature conservation and this is reflected by the large number of statutory and non statutory nature conservations sites they carry.
+Occasional dew ponds and abandoned chalk quarries also occur and are characteristic and ecologically notable habitats. - I.10 The scarps are highly valued for nature conservation and this is reflected by the large number of statutory and non-statutory nature conservations designations that extend along the length of the scarp. - I.11 Continuous areas of BAP Priority Habitats, primarily calcareous grassland and deciduous woodland extend across the LCT and are identified as providing effective habitat networks in Natural England's National Habitat Networks Mapping Project.
+Adjacent areas, mostly outside the LCT, are identified as being suitable for restoration and in others work is already underway to restore these habitats.
+Network Enhancement zones extend down from the Major Scarps type and identify where land is suitable for the creation of connecting habitats.

-Key Biodiversity Features Importance Extensive and unbroken tracts of calcareous grassland The areas of unimproved calcareous grassland are often designated as nationally important SSSIs.
-As a whole these grasslands support a wide range of characteristic plant species, breeding birds and invertebrates, including many species with a restricted national distribution.
-Abundant woodland, including scrub and hanger woodlands, together with occasional areas of arable land create an important habitat mosaic Hanger woodland is an internationally important habitat, and together with occasional areas of ecological rich woody scrub and arable land form a valuable mosaic of habitats along the escarpment.
+Key Biodiversity Features Importance Extensive and unbroken tracts of lowland calcareous grassland (BAP Priority Habitat and many recognised as SSSIs) Unimproved chalk grassland is a nationally scarce habitat highly valued for its wide range of characteristic plant species, breeding birds and invertebrates, including many species with a restricted national distribution.
+Abundant deciduous woodland (BAP Priority Habitat), including scrub and hanger woodlands together with occasional areas of arable and pasture land Hanger woodland is an internationally important habitat, and together with occasional areas of ecological rich woody scrub, arable and pasture land form a valuable mosaic of habitats along the escarpment.